DHTMLX/docs-suite/docs/form/api/form_beforechange_event.md

 @params:
 - `name | id: string` - the name (or id, if the name is not specified) of the Form control
-- `value: any` - the value set for the control
+- `value: any` - the value to be set for the control

 @returns:
 Return `false` to prevent changing the value of the control; otherwise, `true`.